-This is the 10th of a 12-part series of comprehensive team previews as the NTT INDYCAR SERIES prepares for the season-opening Firestone Grand Prix of St. Petersburg set for March 13-15 on the streets of St. Petersburg, Fla.
+This is the 10th of a 12-part series of comprehensive team previews as the NTT INDYCAR SERIES prepares for the season-opening Firestone Grand Prix of St. Petersburg set for Friday through Sunday on the streets of St. Petersburg, Fla.

 The preview series features each of the full-time teams as well as teams running a partial schedule that includes the season-opening race.
 Today's featured organization: Meyer Shank Racing.

 The season-opening Firestone Grand Prix of St. Petersburg will be broadcast live on the NBC Sports Network on Sunday.
 The pre-race show begins at 2:30 p.m.
 ET with the green flag scheduled for 3:30 p.m.

 Starting Lineup: Jack Harvey (No. 60 AutoNation/SiriusXM Honda).

 2019 Recap: The team increased its season schedule to 10 races last season after competing in a partial, six-race season in 2018.
 The highlight of 2019 was Harvey’s and Meyer Shank Racing’s first-ever NTT INDYCAR SERIES podium at the INDYCAR Grand Prix at Indianapolis Motor Speedway after starting third.
 Harvey’s second-best qualifying effort in 2019 was at Portland International Raceway, starting fourth; he also finished 10th in three other races.